 The IMT Des Moines Marathon advocates for active participation in our own personal health and wellness by providing community running events and related activities.

-Join us as we celebrate 19 years of running in Des Moines October 16-18, 2020.
-Register now!
+Join us as we celebrate 20years of running in Des Moines on October 15 to 17, 2021.

 Terms & Conditions

 Participation Participating in a road race is a potentially hazardous activity.
 Athletes should be medically able and properly trained to participate in the IMT DMM.
-The athlete understands the risks associated with running this event, including, but not limited to, weather, traffic, course conditions and surfaces, falls and contact with other runners, volunteers or spectators.
+The athlete understands the risks associated with running this event, including, but not limited to, weather, traffic, course conditions and surfaces, falls, and contact with other runners, volunteers or spectators.
 RRCA Guidelines for Safe Events.

-Course-Cutting Athletes must stay on the race course, which is defined as the roadway between its edges and curbs, or as defined by marks or cones.
+Course-Cutting Athletes must stay on the racecourse, which is defined as the roadway between its edges and curbs, or as defined by marks or cones.
 Athletes who intentionally shorten the route of the race (“course-cutting”) will be disqualified.
-Any participant leaving the race course for any reason must re-enter the race course where he or she left it or be disqualified for course-cutting.
+Any participant leaving the racecourse for any reason must re-enter the racecourse where he or she left it or be disqualified for course-cutting.

 Course-cutting may be determined by eye-witness reports, by surveillance equipment and video, or by the participant failing to register times at timing mats or appearing in race photography.
 Participants with missing or irregular mile split times at official timing checkpoints will be reviewed and may be disqualified.

-Cancellation Policy Race entry fees are non-refundable, non-transferrable, and non-deferrable for any reason including injury, pregnancy, schedule changes or family emergencies.
+Cancellation Policy Race entry fees are non-refundable, non-transferrable, and non-deferrable for any reason including injury, pregnancy, schedule changes, or family emergencies.
 Sorry, no exceptions.
 This means once the IMT Des Moines Marathon (IMT DMM) receives and accepts the athlete’s race entry, the race will not issue a refund, transfer, or deferral if the athlete cannot participate on race day.

 Minimum Age The minimum age for participation in any event is five (5) years old, excluding the kids run activities.
-Adults who are participating in events, such as the 5-Mile Run or 1-Mile Walk, with a child under the age of five in a stroller must sign a waiver on behalf of themselves and the child under the age of five participating with them, and will be considered as one registration, not two.
+Adults who are participating in events, such as the 5-Mile Run or 1-Mile Walk, with a child under the age of five in a stroller, must sign a waiver on behalf of themselves and the child under the age of five participating with them, and will be considered as one registration, not two.

 Any participant under the age of 18 must have a parent or guardian register and sign a waiver for them for the event they wish to participate in.
-The parent or guardian is also strongly encouraged to register them self and participate with the under age participant in the event they are participating in.
+The parent or guardian is also strongly encouraged to register themself and participate with the underage participant in the event they are participating in.

-Assisted Athletes Disabled athletes (assisted athletes) who seek to enter any event in which they will be pushed in a wheelchair by an able bodied athlete (pusher) are required to contact race officials in advance of registering so necessary preparations can be made.
+Assisted Athletes Disabled athletes (assisted athletes) who seek to enter any event in which they will be pushed in a wheelchair by an able-bodied athlete (pusher) are required to contact race officials in advance of registering so necessary preparations can be made.
 The pusher and assisted athlete will be registered as a two-person team and will pay one registration fee but will both will receive full race amenities.

 A waiver of liability must be signed by both pusher and assisted athlete or by a parent or legal guardian and successful completion of a training session is a condition of entry.
-It is the team’s responsibility to maintain their own equipment and carry a phone during the event.
+It is the team’s responsibility to maintain their equipment and carry a phone during the event.
 In the event of wet weather, the event director will have the final determination in participation.
 Awards will not be given in the assisted athlete division.

 Push Rim Athletes Able-bodied individuals using hand-cycles or hand-cranks may not participate in the assisted athlete division and should register as an athlete in the race division they are participating in and select the push rim category.
 All push rim athletes are required to wear a helmet and must use appropriate caution on the course.
 The wheelchair shall have at least two large wheels and one small wheel.
 Mechanical gears or levers are not allowed that may be used to propel the chair.
 Athletes must ensure that no part of their lower limbs can fall to the ground or road during an event.
 It is the responsibility of the athlete to maintain their own equipment and to ensure their wheelchair conforms to all the above rules.

-Visually Impaired Athletes who meet the classifications for IBSA visual impairment (assisted athletes) who seek to enter any event in which they will aided by an able bodied athlete (guide) are required to contact race officials in advance of registering so necessary preparations can be made.
+Visually Impaired Athletes who meet the classifications for IBSA visual impairment (assisted athletes) who seek to enter any event in which they will request aid by an able-bodied athlete (guide) are required to contact race officials in advance of registering so necessary preparations can be made.
 The guide and assisted athlete will be registered as a two-person team and will pay one registration fee but will both will receive full race amenities.
 A waiver of liability must be signed by both guide and visually impaired athlete or by a parent or legal guardian and successful completion of a training session is a condition of entry.
-Guides may not use a bicycle or other mechanical means of transport.Method of guidance is left to the choice of team.
-Elbow lead, tether or run free are permitted.
+Guides may not use a bicycle or other mechanical means of transport.
+A method of guidance is left to the choice of team.
+Elbow lead, tether, or run free are permitted.
 Awards will not be given in the visually impaired division.

 Headphones The IMT DMM requests that participants refrain from the use of headphones of any type on the event courses.
 The request is for not only the safety of the participant, but also spectators and volunteers.
 The use of personal music devices is strongly discouraged at this race.
 To enjoy all that our race has to offer and for the safety of all participants, the IMT DMM encourages a headphone-free environment during the race.
 We believe your race experience and those around you will be greatly enhanced by leaving the headphones at home or in the car.

 Running headphone-free allows opportunities to develop camaraderie with your fellow runners and to enjoy everything the race has to offer.
 Plus, volunteers and spectators will be on course cheering you on and providing directions to help get you to the finish line.
 Runner safety has always been, and will continue to be, a top priority.
 Please be mindful of the other participants and respect the race personnel to ensure a safe and enjoyable race for everyone.

-Photographs Athletes also grant the IMT DMM the right to take photographs of themselves, including family, in connection with the above-identified event.
+Photographs Athletes also grant the IMT DMM the right to take photographs of them, including family, in connection with the above-identified event.
 Athletes authorize the IMT DMM, its assigns and transferees to copyright, use and publish the same in print and/or electronically.
-By participating in the IMT DMM athletes also agree that the IMT DMM may use such photographs of with or without the athlete’s name and for any lawful purpose, including for example such purposes as publicity, illustration, advertising and social media content.
+By participating in the IMT DMM athletes also agree that the IMT DMM may use such photographs of with or without the athlete’s name and for any lawful purpose, including for example such purposes as publicity, illustration, advertising, and social media content.

 Course Support The IMT DMM finish line is open for 7:00 hours.
 This allows for a 16:00 minute per mile pace.
 Anyone who cannot maintain a 16:00 minute per mile pace must move to the sidewalk in the later miles as the course closes to allow regular traffic through.
-Athletes services cannot be guaranteed for athletes beyond the 16:00 minute per mile pace.
+Athlete services cannot be guaranteed for athletes beyond the 16:00 minute per mile pace.

 Medical Support Medical support for this event will be provided by volunteer personnel who may be called upon to provide assistance, including first aid, during or after the event.
 Medical volunteers will assist participants as necessary or appropriate.
-By entering and participating in a road race, entrants agree to treatment by medical personnel, and also agree to accept medical decisions related to the entrants ability to participate or continue in the race.
+By entering and participating in a road race, entrants agree to treatment by medical personnel, and also agree to accept medical decisions related to the entrant’s ability to participate or continue in the race.